Persistent Saudi-U.S. differences hurt Syria strategy

 However, while the administration of U.S. President Barack Obama also blames Assad for the violence and wants him to leave power, it sees the conflict very differently.

-American officials fear involvement in a messy civil war for which they see no clear military solution and which threatens to radicalise a new generation of Islamists who hate the West.
+American officials fear involvement in a messy civil war for which they see no clear military solution and which threatens to radicalize a new generation of Islamists who hate the West.

 Among the rebels, the failure of the Saudis and the Americans to cooperate better stirs disillusion.
 Two hours of talks between Obama and Saudi King Abdullah in March appear to have done little to alter that sentiment.